konn/smooth/README.md

 If you use LSP-supported editors, you can use haskell-language-server's Eval plugin.
 It allows you to evaluate repl lines (comment string starting with `>>>`) embedded in Haskell code.
 Due to the GHC's bug, it might fail with GHC >= 8.10.3, 8.10.4; so I recommend you to use GHC 8.10.5.
+(If you don't get the meaning of this instruction, we recommend to use REPL.)